Taking Care of Your Grandchildren

 When grandkids comes over to stay with you, don’t use old cribs or baby furniture that your own kids might have used many years ago.
 Though these items may have served your kids just fine and have undeniable nostalgic appeal, they may not meet current safety standards, might be covered in lead paint, and may be worn down.
 Equipment needs to be in good condition and up to current safety standards.

 Online tools can restrict access to adult material and protect your grandchild from Internet predators.
 Many Internet service providers (ISPs) provide parent-control options to block certain material from coming into a computer.
 Software also can help block access to certain sites based on a “bad site” list that your ISP creates.
-Filtering programs can block sites from coming in and restrict your grandchild’s personal information from being sent online.
+Filtering programs can block sites from coming in and can restrict your grandchild’s personal information from being sent online.

 Also, it’s wise to create a screen name that protects a child’s real identity.
 And consider adding house rules for computer use, such as: never give your name or address on the computer and never click on pop-up ads or offers to buy things.